redelman/Printable-Grow-Tower/README.md

 I don't currently really have any future plans, but it would be nice to turn this repository into a holding place for anything 3D printable related to hydroponics, aquaponics, or any kind of ponic. :)

 ### License
-Because I'd like this to be the ultimate repository for 3D Printable Hydroponic/Aquaponic parts, everything in this repo is goverened under the GNU Affero GPL v3.
-You are of course free to print the resulting parts to sell or give away as you see fit.
+Everything in this repo is licensed under the BSD 2-Clause license.
+You're free to do whatever you want with the files in this repo, except remove the copyright headers or claim the work as your own.

 ### TL;DR
 Sorry, no tl;dr. There's too much good info that you should read.